ForceUniverse/dart-forcemvc/readme.md

 		return mv.getValue();
 	}

-Then you register that object on the WebServer object.
+Then you register that object on the WebApplication object.

-	server.register(someObjectWithRequestMappingAnnotations)
+	app.register(someObjectWithRequestMappingAnnotations)

-Or you can annotate a class with @Controller and then it will be registered automatically in the force server.
+Or you can annotate a class with @Controller and then it will be registered automatically in the force WebApplication.

 	@Controller
 	class SomeObject {

 	}

-#### Starting your web server ####
+#### Starting your web application ####

 You can do this as follow!

-	server.start();
+	app.start();

-It is also possible to start a server with SSL possibilities.
+It is also possible to start a web application with SSL possibilities.

-	server.startSecure();
+	app.startSecure();

 #### ForceRequest ####